 Lisa Munroe - Summer Faculty; Pre-Ballet Theatre

 Lisa began her training at the Academy of Performing Arts, over 25 years ago.
 During her time at the APA, she trained with Kathy Whitelaw, David McCarty, and Catherine Batcheller, among others; also performing with Configuration Dance Co., during that time.
 After graduation, she went on to study Biology at Syracuse University, and eventually transferred to Providence College for the last two years of her Pre-Med Biology degree; continuing to dance within their dance programs and performing with Fusionworks Dance Company & Providence College Dance Company...
 After which, she began her Doctorate in Physical Therapy.
 Ms. Munroe has been a CCBT teaching assistant to Ms. Underwood, twice a week, since September 2016.
-And, we're thrilled to welcome her to our CCBT faculty; where she'll be teaching our PBT Summer Classes, this year.
+And, we're happy to have her as a part of our summer faculty, teaching our PBT students.

 Lizzie Murphy - Summer Faculty; Pre-Ballet Theatre